hliu5259/horvathslab/README.md

 Note: This script (unlike seurat1-1.R and seurat1-2.R) is hardcoded for N5, N7 and N8 samples (specific to paper) with respect to input and quality-specific metrics (mitochondrial content, features, etc.)

 ### Description
-For the N5, N7, and N8 samples (after being processed through)
+For the N5, N7, and N8 samples (after being processed through seurat1-1.R and seurat1-2.R) are used as inputs here.